mvolkmann/blog/src/zig.md

 A slice is an array-like collection of values whose length is not known until run-time.
+Recall that the length of an array is part of its type and is known at compile-time.
 A slice references (doesn't copy) a range of indexes from an array or another slice.
 The range must be specified with indexes separated by two dots which means the start index is inclusive and the end index is exclusive.

+Slices are represented by a pointer and a length.

 Slice types have the syntax `[]type` with no length specified in the square brackets.
 For example, `[]u8` is a slice of `u8` values.

+Slice elements are accessed with square brackets that include an index, just like array elements.
+Modifying an element of a slice actually modifies the corresponding array element.
+Both see the same values.

+Like with arrays, bounds checking is performed on slice element accesses at compile-time for known indexes and at run-time for run-time indexes.

 The following code demonstrates creating, accessing, and modifying slices: